Youssef307-hub/Entity-Creation-WorkFlow-Microservice/README.md

 - User roles and details are stored in the Keycloak server.

 ## Exception Handling
-- Robust exception handling mechanisms are in place to capture and manage exceptions.
+- Robust exception-handling mechanisms are in place to capture and manage exceptions.

 ## Data Transfer Objects (DTOs)
 - DTOs are utilized to shield users from direct interaction with the database.